Hottest temperature recorded on Whakaari/White Island, elevated state of unrest remains

-Whakaari/White Island has recorded its hottest emperature in its lava lobes as the island remains in an elevated state of unrest.
+Whakaari/White Island has recorded its hottest temperature in its lava lobes as the island remains in an elevated state of unrest.

 Geonet said today the temperature in the lava lobes was sitting at 746C, the hottest temperature recorded to date.